-Ocean cruisers know how bad weather can affect their vacations: Hurricanes can reroute ships and force itinerary changes, high winds can make tendering impossible and fog can prevent ships from returning to their homeports on schedule.
+Ocean cruisers already know how bad weather can affect their vacations: Hurricanes can reroute ships and force itinerary changes, high winds can make tendering impossible and fog can prevent ships from returning to their homeports on schedule.
 But as river cruising grows in popularity, many travelers are just learning how wind, fog and water levels can affect these small-ship, inland sailings and lead to altered itineraries and -- at worst -- canceled sailings.

-Now don't get us wrong -- most river cruise vacations run smoothly, and when they don't, river cruise lines are often in a unique position to get travelers to the scheduled ports and sights, if in an alternate way.
+Now don't get us wrong -- most river cruise vacations run smoothly.
+When they don't, river cruise lines are often in a unique position to get travelers to the scheduled ports and sights, if in an alternate way.
 River cruise itineraries cover far less distance than ocean cruises, so it's often possible to reach destinations overland when passage by water is not possible.
 Your cruise line and ship's crew are prepared with Plan B (and even C and D) when weather events disrupt a sailing.

 River cruise ships are built to strict requirements -- their height is determined by the bridges they must pass under, their width by the locks they must squeeze into and their draft by the depth of the river.
 However, these measurements are based on average water levels.
 When excessive rain raises water levels -- or worse, causes flooding -- riverboats might not be able to traverse certain stretches of rivers, either because they no longer can fit under bridges or because flooding makes it unsafe for the ship to moor.

 High water is most common in the spring when rain and snow melt raise water levels, though summer flash floods are possible (though short-lived).
 Typically the highest water levels occur in April (either before itineraries begin or at the very start of the river cruise season), but as snow melt and spring rainstorms vary from year to year, sometimes high waters can affect cruises as late as May or June.
-The Danube and the Rhine between Cologne and Vienna are the most affected by high water; the Moselle is less affected, but low bridges means it doesn't take much to make a stretch of river impassable.
+High water levels have also been known to crop up in late November and during the month of December as a result of unusually heavy rainfall or snow.

-As with high water, river lines will either turn to busses or ship swaps to deal with impassable stretches of river.
+As with high water, river lines will either turn to buses or ship swaps to deal with impassable stretches of river.
 In instances where the water is just slightly too low, the crew will empty out ballast tanks or passengers might be offloaded to lighten the ship so it can pass a particularly low stretch and then be allowed to reboard when the ship is clear.

 High winds are most common near the Atlantic, such as the waterways of Belgium and the Netherlands, where winds blow off the ocean.
 The Rhone River can also experience strong winds in the summer.
-When high winds strand a ship, river lines will usually bus travelers to the day's destinations, either as day trips from the ship or canceling the sailing portion and employing hotel stays for the remainder of the cruise.
+While extremely rare, when high winds strand a ship, river lines will usually bus travelers to the day's destinations, either as day trips from the ship or canceling the sailing portion and employing hotel stays for the remainder of the cruise.
 Because wind levels can change throughout the day, your captain and cruise director might be making last-minute decisions on where to move the ship or how to handle tours.